petrfaltus/network-socket-communication-source-codes/README.md

 - `01-compile-run-udp6-sender.cmd` - compiles and runs the Java CLASS for UDP IPv6 sender
 - `02-clean.cmd` - removes all CLASS files

+### 3. The .NET C# client source code
+- use the `csc.exe` .NET C# compiler that is the part of Microsoft .NET Framework (part of OS)

+The subdirectory `csharp` contains prepared Windows batches:
+- `01-compile-run-tcp4-receiver.cmd` - compiles and runs the Windows executable for TCP IPv4 receiver
+- `01-compile-run-tcp4-sender.cmd` - compiles and runs the Windows executable for TCP IPv4 sender
+- `01-compile-run-tcp6-receiver.cmd` - compiles and runs the Windows executable for TCP IPv6 receiver
+- `01-compile-run-tcp6-sender.cmd` - compiles and runs the Windows executable for TCP IPv6 sender
+- `01-compile-run-udp4-receiver.cmd` - compiles and runs the Windows executable for UDP IPv4 receiver
+- `01-compile-run-udp4-sender.cmd` - compiles and runs the Windows executable for UDP IPv4 sender
+- `01-compile-run-udp6-receiver.cmd` - compiles and runs the Windows executable for UDP IPv6 receiver
+- `01-compile-run-udp6-sender.cmd` - compiles and runs the Windows executable for UDP IPv6 sender
+- `02-clean.cmd` - removes the output directory with all Windows executables

+All `01-compile-run-*.cmd` batches contain the path definition to the `csc.exe` compiler

 ## Versions
 Now in September 2021 I have the computer with **Windows 10 Pro 64bit**, **12GB RAM** and available **50GB free HDD space**